Jan Henryk Wołodkowicz

-Jan Chrzciciel Henryk Witold Wołodkowicz (Vitold Jean Henri de Wolodkowicz, 17 September 1765 – 6 August 1825 or 20 August 1836) was a Lithuanian nobleman from the Wołodkowicz family of the Radwan coat of arms.
+Jan Chrzciciel Henryk Witold Wołodkowicz (Vitold Jean Henri de Wolodkowicz, 17 September 1765 – 6 August 1825 or 20 August 1836) was a Polish-Lithuanian nobleman from the Wołodkowicz family of the Radwan coat of arms.
 Initially, he served as cavalry captain in the Grand Ducal Lithuanian Army from 1789 to 1794.
 Joining the French Revolutionary Army in 1796, he rose to the rank of general, which he kept in the Grande Armée.
 He was also one of Napoleon's Aide-de-camp.

 Early life

 Jan Wołodkowicz was born in Sienna in the Naugardukas Voivodeship.
 He was the son of Minsk's Stalininkas Józef Wołodkowicz (born in 1730) and Regina née Broniec.
 Following the family's tradition, Jan assumed the land judge's office in Minsk in February 1789 or around 1790 as the Lithuanian chamberlain.

 Grand Duchy of Lithuania

 During the Great Sejm, in October 1788, the combined size of the Polish and Lithuanian armies was increased to 100,000.
 This increase included the target numbers of 10,650 for Lithuanian cavalry.
 The expansion of the military's size meant that the nobility's sons had a greater chance of a military career, and thus Wołodkowicz also decided to pursue this career.
 On 3 March 1789, he received a captain's commission in the 4th Banner of the 1st Lithuanian National Cavalry Brigade.
 For unknown reasons, he left it around mid-September 1791, but the following year in the War of 1792, he was again among the brigade's captains.
 However, it is unknown and doubtful if he partook in the Battle of Mir.

 Thanks to this marriage with Anna Małgorzata Fergusson-Tepper, a wealthy Warsaw banker's daughter, on 29 June 1792, he increased his fortune to 150,000 Polish złoty.
 On 21 November 1793, he was awarded the Order of Saint Stanislaus by Stanisław August Poniatowski, but as the king had by then had joined the Targowica Confederation, this award was a dubious honor at that time.

 Regardless, Wołodkowicz joined the ranks of the rebels in the Kościuszko Uprising.
 At the turn of May and June, being trusted by the Lithuanian insurrectional authorities, still with a captain's rank in the 1st Lithuanian National Cavalry Brigade, he carried out reconnaissance on the strategically important Vilnius-Minskas route, mainly in the vicinity of Ašmena.
 He led a regular cavalry unit of about 100 cavalrymen, at the head of which (or a patrol separated from it) he skirmished with a Cossack unit from General Bennigsen's group.
 The clash ended with a small success for the Russians, with minimal Lithuanian losses.